ga-wdi-lessons/react-continued/readme.md

 #### Step 5: [Rendering Hard-Coded Results](https://github.com/ga-wdi-exercises/react-omdb/commit/da936065246dc91a5be826602b3550d05b0adffd)

-Great now that we have better organization and security in our code, let's work to get results to render after a user searches.
+Now that we have better organization and security in our code, let's work to get results to render after a user searches.
 In order to do this, we will need to keep track of the state of a user's search (i.e., have they clicked "search" yet or not?).

 Continuing to build on the theme of small achievable wins, let's start by only worrying about rendering some hard-coded movies.

 **Actions**
-- In a new file, define a results component that will take in a collection of movie objects and render each individual movie's title and poster - you can represent the latter with a URL string
+- In a new file, define a `Results` component that will take in a collection of movie objects and render each individual movie's title and poster - you can represent the latter with a URL string.
-- Refactor your SearchContainer component to include state relating to whether or not a user has searched
+- Refactor your `SearchContainer` component to include state relating to whether or not a user has searched.
-- In the SearchContainer file, load in the file containing your Results component
+- In the `SearchContainer` file, load in the file containing your Results component.
-- If a user has searched, instead of rendering the Search component, render a Results components for which the hard-coded movie data is passed in as `props`
+- If a user has searched, instead of rendering the Search component, render a Results components for which the hard-coded movie data is passed in as `props`.
-- Make the Home header link to root
+- As a final touch, make the Home header link to root so that we can easily navigate the app.

 <details>
   <summary>What should the data type of the value that represents whether a user has searched or not be?</summary>